Michael E. Miller

 mike.miller@utoronto.ca

-I am an assistant professor in the Department of Philosophy at the University of Toronto.
+I am an associate professor in the Department of Philosophy at the University of Toronto.
 I completed my Ph.D. in History and Philosophy of Science at the University of Pittsburgh.
 Before that, I completed an M.A. in the Foundations of Physics at Columbia University, and a B.A. in Physics and Philosophy at the University of Chicago.
-My interests are primarily in the philosophy of physics, the philosophy of science, the metaphysics of science, and the history of physics.
+I am interested in the philosophy of physics, the philosophy of science, and metaphysics, among other things.
 CV.

 Research